-- Adopt the attached Resolution (Exhibit H) to approve the Mitigated Negative Declaration (Environmental Assessment Review No. 2020-0024) prepared for the project and authorize staff to file a Notice of Determination with the Clerk of the Board of San Bernardino County; and - Adopt the attached Resolution (Exhibit I) to approve Conditional Development Permit No. 2020-0020 to allow the development and operation of a 47,609 square foot truck terminal and storage warehouse/distribution center on 12.72 gross acres (11.80 net acres) of land (APNs: 0258-011-01, -09, & -10), subject to the findings and conditions therein. - Adopt the attached Resolution (Exhibit J) to approve Precise Plan of Design No. 2020-0026 to allow the development of a 47,609 square foot truck terminal and storage warehouse/distribution center and associated paving, landscaping, fencing, lighting, and drainage improvements on 12.72 gross acres (11.80 net acres) of land (APN: 0258-011-01, -09, & -10), subject to the findings and conditions therein.
+- Uphold the decision of the Planning Commission and Adopt the attached Resolution (Exhibit J) denying Conditional Development Permit No. 2020-0020 and Precise Plan of Design No. 2020-0026; or - Overturn the decision of the Planning Commission and Adopt the following Resolutions: - Adopt the attached Resolution (Exhibit K) to approve the Mitigated Negative Declaration (Environmental Assessment Review No. 2020-0024) prepared for the project and authorize staff to file a Notice of Determination with the Clerk of the Board of San Bernardino County; and - Adopt the attached Resolution (Exhibit L) to approve Conditional Development Permit No. 2020-0020 to allow the development and operation of a 47,609 square foot truck terminal and storage warehouse/distribution center on 12.72 gross acres (11.80 net acres) of land (APNs: 0258-011-01, -09, & -10), subject to the findings and conditions therein; and - Adopt the attached Resolution (Exhibit M) to approve Precise Plan of Design No. 2020 -0026 to allow the development of a 47,609 square foot truck terminal and storage warehouse/distribution center and associated paving, landscaping, fencing, lighting, and drainage improvements on 12.72 gross acres (11.80 net acres) of land (APNs: 0258-011-01, -09, & -10), subject to the findings and conditions therein.